 - Discuss with your unit leader the acceptable standards and practices for using allowed electronic devices such as phones and games at your meetings and other Scouting events.

 Note: All Cyber Chips will expire annually.
-Each Scout will need to “recharge” the chip by going back to the Netsmartz Recharge area.
-This space will hold new information, news, and a place for the Scout to recommit to net safety and netiquette.
+Each Scout will need to go to Netsmartz and complete 2 new resources to recommit to net safety and netiquette.
 Then, with the unit leader, the Scout can add the new date to the Cyber Chip card or certificate.